liu-jinyu/ieee-pandoc-template/paper.md

 # Cites

 Zotero + Better BibTex.
-All cites are on the file bibliography.bib.
-This is a cite[@djangoproject_models_2016].
+All cites are on the file references.bib.
+This is a cite [@djangoproject_models_2016].

-# Conclusion

-Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
-At vero eos et accusam et justo duo dolores et ea rebum.
-Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.

 # References